-from a sample group of average schedule carriers and similarly situated companies that file cost data (cost companies) in addition to data (access line and exchange information) obtained from the entire population of average schedule carriers.
-Average schedule companies that are participating in the NECA pools are required to report access line count data to NECA each month based on their billing of End User Common Line (EUCL) charges associated with basic local exchange service.
+companies) in addition to data (access line and exchange information) obtained from the entire population of average schedule carriers.
+Average schedule companies that participate in the NECA pools are required to report access line count data to NECA each month based on their billing of End User Common Line (EUCL) charges associated with basic local exchange service.
 Once approved, the newly derived formula is used to determine support amounts for all average schedule carriers.

-3. In December 2014, the Commission adopted a Report and Order that modified the way HCLS expense adjustments are calculated starting July 1, 2015.
-The targeted change to the former HCLS rule was designed to provide a more equitable distribution of HCLS among carriers by reducing support proportionally among all HCLS recipients to remain within the shrinking HCLS cap, instead of eliminating support altogether for some companies while preserving support for other companies.

-4. In March 2016, the Commission adopted the Rate-of-Return Reform Order, which among other things, prescribed a new rate of return to be phased in over a six-year period, beginning July 1, 2016, and adopted limits on operating expenses to be recovered through high-cost support.

-5. On August 27, 2021, NECA filed proposed modifications to the current HCLS formula for average schedule companies and requested that they take effect on January 1, 2022 and remain in effect through December 31, 2022.
-The Bureau issued a public notice seeking comment on NECA's proposed formula.
-No comments were received.
+- 3. In December 2014, the Commission adopted a Report and Order that modified the way HCLS expense adjustments are calculated starting July 1, 2015.
+The targeted change to the former HCLS rule was designed to provide a more equitable distribution of HCLS among carriers by reducing support proportionally among all HCLS recipients to remain within the shrinking HCLS cap, instead of eliminating support altogether for some companies while preserving support for other companies. - 4.
+In March 2016, the Commission adopted the Rate-of-Return Reform Order, which among other things, prescribed a new rate of return to be phased in over a six-year period, beginning July 1, 2016, and adopted limits on operating expenses to be recovered through high-cost support. - 5.
+On August 30, 2022, NECA filed proposed modifications to the current HCLS formula for average schedule companies and requested that they take effect on January 1, 2023 and remain in effect through December 31, 2023.8 The Bureau issued a public notice seeking comment on NECA's proposed formula.9 No comments were received.